DFE-Digital/teacher-cpd-dataform/README.md

 ### Where users can get help with your project

-For help understanding dfe-analytics and dfe-analytics-dataform, please reach out to Steven Legg.
+For help understanding dfe-analytics and dfe-analytics-dataform, please reach out to Steven Legg or check the [DfE Analytics dataform package ReadMe](https://github.com/DFE-Digital/dfe-analytics-dataform/blob/master/README.md)

+For help understanding the tables and data model streamed into BigQuery, please reach out to Emma Harvey and Emilio Campa

+### Who maintains and contributes to the project

+Emma Harvey and Emilio Campa

 ## Best Practice
 ### Mart Creation